Biosolids

 Our role in protecting the environment doesn't end with water recycling.
 We aim to beneficially reuse as many of the by-products of wastewater treatment as possible.
 In some cases, we can turn waste into valuable products like biosolids and renewable energy.

-NSW Health and NSW Environmental Protection Authority (EPA) have confirmed biosolids are safe if they are made and used following the EPA's biosolids guidelines.
+NSW Health and NSW Environmental Protection Authority (EPA) have confirmed that biosolids are safe if they're made and used following the EPA's biosolids guidelines.

 You can help us recycle our waste into biosolids by: